 Almost anything that isn’t grown is, ultimately, mined.
 I have been fascinated by mining my entire life, by the idea of a vast subterranean world beneath our feet, invisible from the surface.
 I am mostly interested in the people who did the mining and in histories of labour, race, migration and global connections.

-My doctorate was supervised by Jan-Georg Deutsch, a kind and wonderful man who tragically passed away in December 2016.
-Following his memorial service, I wrote a short piece on his teaching and what he meant to his students.
+The book is based on my doctoral thesis, which was supervised by Jan-Georg Deutsch, a kind and wonderful man who tragically passed away in December 2016.

 This co-edited book by myself and Danelle van Zyl-Hermann looks at white workers and the white poor in Southern Africa.
 Ten chapters on Angola, Mozambique, South Africa, Zambia and Zimbabwe collectively track the fortunes of poor and working-class whites during the era of white-minority rule.

 Our edited book (co-edited with Robrecht Declercq and Hans Otto Frøland) Born with a Copper Spoon: A Global History of Copper, 1830-1980 will be published in 2022 by University of British Columbia Press.

 Chapters in the book stretch from 19th to the early 21 centuries and cover North America, Latin America, Europe, Central Africa, the Middle East, East Asia and Oceania.